 - fails to fulfil the role expected of him/her or accomplish the results expected of him/her at the time he/she became Executive Officer - is deemed to be engaged in a socially condemnable relationship with Anti Social Forces; - has violated laws or regulations or the Articles of Incorporation or other rules of the Company, causing the Company heavy losses or disrupting its business; - has serious difficulty to perform duties; or - is not deemed to have the qualities defined in the appointment criteria. - 2.
-Procedures - (a) Directors prepares a proposal for the appointment of Director candidates, which, following deliberation by the Nomination and Compensation Committee and a resolution by the Board of Directors, is then submitted to the General Meeting of Shareholders.
+Procedures - (a) Directors and Compensation Committee and a resolution by the Board of Directors, is then submitted to the General Meeting of Shareholders.